techncik/clicking-game/README.md

 At the end of the game, you are shown your time and the accuracy at which you clicked

 ## How to play the game
-Follow this link to play the game:
+Follow this link to play the game: [PLAY CLICKING GAME](https://techncik.github.io/clicking-game/)
- [Play Clicking Game Here] (https://github.com/techncik/clicking-game/deployments/github-pages)

 Once opened, simply click the big red start button, and click each following red button as quickly as possible!